 Instant Pot Chicken Fricassee is a classic French Chicken Stew made easy and quick thanks to the Instant Pot!
-Comfort food defined with a silky broth, tender chicken, and hearty vegetables.
+Make fall-off the bone tender Instant Pot Chicken Thighs in this comforting meal with a silky broth and hearty vegetables.

 Chicken Fricassee had been one of my favourite comfort food meals since I made it from My Kitchen Year by Ruth Reichl.
 It has tender, fall-off the bone meat, hearty vegetables, and a silky broth.
 Why not speed things up and make this classic French stew in the Instant Pot?

 I’ve made it a number of times, with slight variations from Ruth’s recipe, but none resulted with the tender meat that the Instant Pot created.

 If there’s one thing the Instant Pot does extremely well, it’s meat and this Instant Pot Chicken is mouthwatering!

 Since it’s me making this recipe, there are a ton of vegetables added in.
 A few for some additional umami boost, like mushrooms, and some for some additional aromatics, like carrots.